 Cooking takes time, experience, and if you want to have it at certain times, some kind of plan.
 And then there is that whole thing about, "What's for dinner?"
 What should you be cooking?

 Today I listened to a guy in line at the post office riffing about the kinds of beers everyone orders these days.
 He asked, "Who remembers Bud!"
 He's obviously missed the blog or he'd know "we’re all a lot weirder than we used to be."
 Budweiser probably misses those days too, but the local brewers probably don't.
 Personally, I was standing in-line silently grateful for the twenty varieties of beer I can find around town.

 This brings me to some welcome news just published by The New England Journal of Medicine.
 I stumbled across an article on The New York Times app on my widget.
 I had to read this part aloud to my husband who knows first-hand of my disregard for the diet industry, "The study ended early, after almost five years, because the results were so clear it was considered unethical to continue."
 The mediterranean diet-- beans, peas, lentils, vegetables, fruits, extra olive oil and nuts, small portions of white meat, and alcohol in moderation (one a day)-- is good for you.
 Woohoo!
 It does limit commercially made cookies, cakes, pastries, as well as dairy products and processed meat, but at least it gives us all some place to go that doesn't involve heat but includes fat.

 Elizabeth Andoh's TED talk adds another easy tip-- go for the five colors.
 There is no measuring, no weighing, just try to eat food that has these five colors-- red, green, yellow, black, and white.

-One last thing, if you're in need of some cooking inspiration or where to find some food color, you might try Cooking in Athens.
+One last thing, if you're in need of some cooking inspiration or where to find some food color, you might try Dirt to Fork.
 We could get inspired together.